 Here we are again in Südtirol/Italy in a cozy apartment in a small alpine village, working on marketing for next year’s tours, hiking, and drinking Campari Spritz. ;-)

-For those of you who have participated in our Slovenia/Croatia and Dolomites photo tours earlier this year, you know how stunningly beautiful these alpine areas are and how much we love them for their culture and impressive photogenic glory.
+For those of you who participated in our Slovenia/Croatia and Dolomites photo tours earlier this year, you know how stunningly beautiful these alpine areas are and how much we love them for their culture and impressive photogenic glory.
 We’ve just now put the finishing touches on this new tour of our all-time favorite photo locations.
 It’s up and happening.
 Come join us!
 For tour details, click here. »

 This Alpine Italy & Slovenia Photo Tour is Not a Hiking Tour!